ScottKwang/CodeWithFriends-Spring2020/projects/Cipulot/Readme.md

 If you're interested looking into the Face Mask detection stuff take a look at this paper (in that you can find a GitHub Repo with a lot of training images and links to positive/negative images databases):
 [Masked Face Recognition Dataset and Application](https://arxiv.org/pdf/2003.09093.pdf)

-A great tutorial on model training with great explanation that I've found helpful during this project (complete with code and image database of generated facemasks to increase the image pool for the training:
+A great tutorial on model training with great explanation that I've found helpful during this project (complete with code and image database of generated facemasks to increase the image pool for the training).
+To speed up the development of the project I've used the provided script for the training and modified the detection function as needed for my use.
 [COVID-19: Face Mask Detector](https://www.pyimagesearch.com/2020/05/04/covid-19-face-mask-detector-with-opencv-keras-tensorflow-and-deep-learning/)

-The images that I've used for the model training are from both the above mentioned sources.